Fees, alumni benefits, unsubscribe and other FAQs

 Q: How are the funding priorities identified?

 Identifying campaign priorities was the result of nearly three years of collaboration between Clark College’s administration, board of trustees, academic leadership, Clark College Foundation and community leaders.
 A campaign feasibility study, led by Clark College Foundation, was conducted in 2015 focusing on key variables to identify campaign success.
 A college brand refresh began in March 2016 that included formal and informal research methodologies.
 The research revealed Clark’s strengths and areas for improvement including where important resources were needed.

 Q: When did the most recent campaign begin?
 When will it end?

 The Promising Pathways campaign started on July 1, 2015.
 It concluded on June 30, 2022.

 Q: What is your administrative fee on gifts?

 Through careful management, Clark College Foundation keeps its expenses low while providing high-quality services to our partners.
-We charge a 10 percent administrative fee for annual fund gifts of $9,999 or less generated through Clark Connect – our student-calling center – and direct mail marketing.
+We charge a 10% administrative fee for gifts that range from $1 to $9,999.
 These types of donations have added costs associated with them and therefore require a higher administrative fee.
-Gifts of $10,000 or more are charged 5 percent.
+Gifts of $10,000 or more are charged 5%.
 Should you have further questions about the fees, please contact Daniel Rogers, CFO, at 360.992.2659.